- CRICOS code: 073303C

 Most JD subjects are taught during either Semester 1 or Semester 2 of the academic year.
 Some classes are taught on a more intensive basis during the summer or winter non-teaching period.
 The total commitment listed in the Handbook for each subject includes classes, pre-reading and assessment tasks.

 For compulsory subjects, the total time commitment is 144 hours per subject, including 48 hours of class time (with some variations).
-Classes for the compulsory subjects taught across the semester are typically timetabled throughout the day, including later in the day, so students (full time and part time) can choose times that best suit them.
+Classes for the compulsory subjects taught across the semester are typically timetabled throughout the day, including later in the day, so whether you choose to study full time or part time, you have flexibility to build a schedule that works for you.
 Intensives are usually taught over two weeks in either summer or winter.

 Single subjects for overseas practitioners